hapax/hapax.github.io/assets/simple-physics.md

 date:  2020-01-06
 ---

-**February 8, 2020.** *The computational power of the humble napkin is awesome and underappreciated.
-I introduce three napkin algorithms --- dimensional analysis, Fermi estimates, and random walks --- and use them to figure out why rain falls, the length of the
-  E. coli genome, and the mass of a proton (among many other things!).*
+**February 8, 2020.** *The computational power of a humble napkin is awesome.
+I discuss three napkin algorithms --- dimensional analysis, Fermi estimates, and random walks --- and use them to figure out why rain falls, the length of the E. coli genome, and the mass of a proton, among other things.*

 ### Contents